 Our graduate students enter with diverse undergraduate preparation, with majors in Earth Sciences as well as Applied Math, Biology, Chemistry, Engineering and Physics.
 Graduate study and research within EPS are equally diverse, and include geology, geobiology, geochemistry, geophysics, physics and chemistry of climate, planetary science, tectonics, and more.
 Many undergraduates exposed for the first time to the Earth sciences find that this field provides the combination they've been looking for: one that is sophisticated, interdisciplinary, and offers societal relevance.

 We encourage you to take the time to become familiar with our department.
-Please visit the Graduate Student Handbook for details about program requirements, and review our study opportunities to learn about suggested curriculum plans based on your interests.
+Please read the Graduate Student Handbook for details about program requirements, and review our study and research areas to learn about suggested curriculum plans based on your interests.